tbutz12/CS1632_Spring2020/exercises/1/README.md

 ## Submission

+Note that the in-class exercise is not used for final grade calculation.
+However, an extra credit of 1 point out of 100 points for the entire course will be awarded to the group that finds the most number of defects in the program.
+There can be multiple winners too if there is a tie!

 Please use the provided ReportTemplate.docx file provided in this directory to write your report.
 If you don't have a .docx compatible word processor, that's perfectly fine as long as you follow the same organization.
 A PDF version of the file is at ReportTemplate.pdf.
 Please make sure that the traceability matrix, test cases, and defects are on seperate pages.
-You will be submitting in PDF format.
+You will be submitting to GradeScope in PDF format.
+When you submit, you will be asked to assign pages in the PDF file to each rubric item: 1.
+Traceability Matrix, 2.
+Test Cases, 3.
+Defects, and 4.
+Extra credit: Defects found.
+You will assign the same pages for 3. and 4. (obviously).

 Each pairwise group will submit the exercise *once* to GradeScope, by *one member* of the group.
 The submitting member will press the "View or edit group" link at the top-right corner of the assignment page after submission to add his/her partner.
 That way, the feedback will be accessible to both of you.

-*Don't forget to write the names of all group members at the cover page!
-This applies to all submissions.*

 When your exercise is marked as graded, you should find feedback written on your grade details.

-Note that the in-class exercise is not used for final grade calculation.
-However, an extra credit of 1 point out of 100 points for the entire course will be awarded to the group that finds the most number of defects in the program.
-There can be multiple winners too if there is a tie!
+Please use the feedback wisely when doing Deliverable 1!